Computing Balanced Solutions for Large International Kidney Exchange Schemes When Cycle Length Is Unbounded: The Proofs of Our Theoretical Results

 The maximum cycle packing of $G$ has size $16n$.
 This is because the $x_i,y_i$ vertices allow $2n$ cycles of length~$5$ through $t_j^1,t_j^2,t_j^3$ triples covering $10n $ vertices.
 The rest of the $t_j^l$ vertices cannot be covered.
 Also, for the other $s_j^l$ and $a_i$ vertices, they span a directed bipartite graph, so at most $3n+3n$ vertices can be covered, as we have only $3n$ $a_i$ vertices.
 And $6n$ can be covered indeed, as we can just choose an arbitrary $s_j^l$ neighbour for each $a_i$ and pair them with a 2-cycle.

-The interval for each set is $[1,\infty]$.
-Since the size of the maximum cycle packing of $G$ is $16n$, which is the same as the number of countries, if there is a solution that satisfies these intervals, then it also must satisfy the intervals $[1,1]$ for each set.
+The interval for each player is $[1,\infty]$.
+Since the size of the maximum cycle packing of $G$ is $16n$, which is the same as the number of players, if there is a solution that satisfies these intervals, then it also must satisfy the intervals $[1,1]$ for each player.
 Hence the last two statements of the Lemma are equivalent in this instance.

 As a maximum cycle packing in $G$ has size~$16n$, which is equal to the sum of the lower bounds, $G$ has a cycle packing satisfying every interval if and only if $G$ has a maximum cycle packing satisfying every interval.
 We claim $I$ admits an exact $3$-cover if and only if $G$ admits a cycle packing satisfying every interval.